-Young children delight in meeting Lisa Seto and Nature’s Critters and getting a chance to touch her animal friends.
+Young children delight in meeting Nature’s Critters animal ambassadors and getting a chance to touch her animal friends.
 Some children learn for the first time that animals are not scary.
-Lisa believes that by exposing children at a young age to these gentle creatures they will learn the value of all living things and not develop irrational fears.
+We believe that by exposing children at a young age to these gentle creatures they will learn the value of all living things and not develop irrational fears.
 Hopefully, they can share this respect with their families and others throughout their lives.
 Most importantly…it is a fun memorable event for even the youngest preschooler!

 Programs last about 45 minutes.
 Each child will have the opportunity to touch the animals with a ‘gentle’ touch being emphasized.
-Lisa helps children build their self-esteem by overcoming their fears and celebrating the pride of accomplishment.
+We help children build their self-esteem by overcoming their fears and celebrating the pride of accomplishment.
 Programs are age appropriate and can be designed to suit individual needs.

 “Hop, Slither and Waddle” Ages 3 to 5

 This program is designed for young children.
 Preschoolers will look at the different ways animals move…some can walk on four legs, six legs, eight legs or no legs at all!
 Some animals hop, some slither, some waddle and some fly.

 Now you see them, now you don’t.
 Colors and patterns describe camouflage in this program.
 A variety of different animals (amphibians, reptiles, birds, mammals and bugs) will visit the classroom to delight the youngsters.

 How do animals use their 5 senses to find food?
 Kids will meet decomposers, herbivores, insectivores, carnivores and omnivores in this fun program on what animals eat.
 We will also look at animals which are able to provide for themselves at birth and those that rely on their mothers.